NSoiffer/MathCAT/docs/nav-commands.md

 (a summary/outline) after each move
 * Navigation mode: navigate by subexpression, small piece, or character (shift+down/up arrow will cycle to smaller/larger modes and then wrap around).

-See the text after the table for explanations of these modes.
+See the [Navigation Modes section](#navigation-modes) after the table for explanations of these modes.

-<span style='color:gray'>NYI</span> = Not Yet Implemented
+## Navigation Commands Table
 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='border-collapse:collapse;border:none'>
  <thead>